 During the ovulatory phase, you may also notice cravings for salty foods, such as chips, cheese, and processed foods.
 This increased salt intake during ovulation may induce fluid retention (bloating) in your body, giving the impression of weight gain (1).

-- Track your menstrual cycle through an ovulation calculator to understand your ovulation period (4).
+Track your menstrual cycle through an ovulation calculator to understand your ovulation period (4).
+It can help you know when bloating may occur, as hormonal changes during ovulation and menstruation can cause water retention.
+Recording symptoms like bloating allows you to identify and manage patterns more effectively.
 You can even start a menstrual binnacle to keep track of all the characteristics that are present in your period.

 How Is Ovulation Bloating Different From Pregnancy Bloating?